 - Community service, mandatory alcohol classes, and more.

-Not only will you avoid jail time and other penalties with a wet reckless plea deal, but this also will not count as a first DWI offense, if you get convicted later on.
+Not only will you avoid jail time and other penalties with a wet reckless plea bargain, but this also will not count as a first DWI offense, if you get convicted later on.
 This is especially important in Texas, where there is no look-back period for DWI.
 For example, under the no look-back rule, if you get convicted of DWI now and then get arrested for DWI again 20 years later, your possible penalties would be enhanced because of a DWI conviction you got in college.
 Texas courts can take your entire criminal record into account.

 If you face arrest in 20 years for a DWI, your possible penalties could get enhanced because of a DWI conviction you got in college.
 Texas courts can take your entire criminal record into account.

 What a favorable outcome looks like after a Texas drunk driving arrest can vary greatly based on the facts of your case.
-However, when prosecutors have a strong case against you, a wet reckless plea deal may be one of the best-case scenarios for reducing the consequences you face.
+However, when prosecutors have a strong case against you, a wet reckless plea bargain may be one of the best-case scenarios for reducing the consequences you face.

 Other options include: